oracle/odpi/doc/src/functions/dpiConn.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **conn** [IN] -- a reference to the connection to the database which is to be started up.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.
 The connection must be created with the authorization mode set to DPI_MODE_AUTH_PRELIM along with one of DPI_MODE_AUTH_SYSDBA or DPI_MODE_AUTH_SYSOPER.